-- We will develop an Academic Research Unit, providing an environment to support continued professional development and research. - We will maximise the role of the workforce to develop the public health role of the ambulance services at both a national and regional level and develop a person-centred care skills framework taking a tiered approach across the integrated urgent and emergency care workforce to better support people to stay healthy and avoid illness complications. - We will ensure that the latest evidence is used to develop guidelines and pathways to ensure the patient gets the right care, at the right time in the right place, utilising the latest digital systems to support safe clinical decision making. - We will develop greater system intelligence through the use of public health data to inform population health management and the development of urgent and emergency care services. - We will develop an integrated system with a focus on a multi-disciplinary clinical assessment service and a 'complete and consult' model where patients are given advice to care for themselves at home, a direct booking or a prescription.
+- We will develop an Academic Research Unit, providing an environment to support continued professional development and research. - We will ensure that the latest evidence is used to develop guidelines and pathways to ensure the patient gets the right care, at the right time in the right place, utilising the latest digital systems to support safe clinical decision making. - We will develop an integrated system with a focus on a multi-disciplinary clinical assessment service and a 'complete and consult' model where patients are given advice to care for themselves at home, a direct booking or a prescription.